Freedom of Information

 Your rights to information

-From 1 January 2005 it will oblige the General Practice to respond to requests about information that it holds and is recorded in any format, and it will create a right of access to that information.
+From 1 January 2005 the FOIA obliged general practice to respond to requests about information that it holds, and create a right of access to that information.

-These rights are subject to some exemptions which must be taken into consideration before deciding what information it can release.
+These rights are subject to some exemptions which must be taken into consideration before deciding what information the practice can release.

-New environmental information regulations may be introduced as early as 2003.
-These will enable similar access to environmental information as under the Freedom of Information Act 2000.
+New Environmental Information Regulations have been introduced that will enable similar access to environmental information as that which is available under the Freedom of Information Act 2000.

 Responding to Requests

-Requests must be in writing (email acceptable) and must include:
+Requests must be in writing including email and must include:

-• the name and address for the correspondence
+• the name and address of the requester for the correspondence

-• a clear description of the information requested
+• a clear description of the information being requested

-Requests for information should be made to: Silverdale Medical Practice, Pendlebury Health Centre, 659 Bolton Road, Pendlebury, Manchester, M27 8HP or online message: https://accurx.nhs.uk/patient-initiated/p87019/recipient
+Requests for information should be made to: Silverdale Medical Practice at gmicb-sal.silverdalemedicalpractice@nhs.net

 The Information Commissioner

-The information Commissioner is an independent public body and reports directly to Parliament.
-The Commissioner is responsible for implementing the Act.
-Further information available at:
+The information Commissioner’s Office (ICO) is an independent public body and reports directly to Parliament.
+The ICO is responsible for UK GDPR, the Data Protection Act 2018, the Freedom of Information Act 2000, the Environmental Information Regulations 2004, and the Privacy and Electronic Communications Regulations 2003.
+Further information is available at: http

-• To proactively publish or otherwise make available as a matter of routine, information, including environmental information, which is held by the authority and falls within the classifications below.
+• To proactively publish or otherwise make available as a matter of routine, information, including environmental information, which is held by the practice and falls within the classifications set out in the table below.

-• To specify the information which is held by the authority and falls within the classifications below.
+• To specify the information which is held by the authority and falls within the classifications set out in the table below.

 • To proactively publish or otherwise make available as a matter of routine, information in line with the statements contained within this scheme.